stnolting/neorv32/README.md

 * No transmission / flow control protocol (raw bytes only)
 * Newline on `\r\n` (carriage return & newline) - also for sent data

-Use the bootloader console to upload the `neorv32_exe.bin` executable and run your application image.
+Use the bootloader console to upload the `neorv32_exe.bin` executable gerated during application compiling and run your application.

 ```
 << NEORV32 Bootloader >>